Track Attack: Reception

 ROM magazine liked the visuals, commenting "The second level of this game are [sic] really impressive.
 The movement of the little man is smooth and the train is very colorful with fine details."
 The reviewer disliked the minimal sound, blaming it on the game being ported from the Apple II.
 It received an overall rating of 8.2 out of 10, with 10s for both playability and graphics.

-Reviewing the Atari translation for Softline, Marcia and Gary Rose concluded, "Track Attack is an original game that makes good use of the cops and robbers theme, an area that has sadly been overlooked in these times of extraterrestrial warfare and adventure."
+Reviewing the Atari 8-bit computer translation for Softline, Marcia and Gary Rose concluded, "Track Attack is an original game that makes good use of the cops and robbers theme, an area that has sadly been overlooked in these times of extraterrestrial warfare and adventure."
 In a "D+" review, Addison Wesley Book of Atari Software 1984 called the controls "somewhat crazy" and found there to be too many random factors in the game.